 - setting up a regular time to hold reflective practice meetings or discussions—these should be separate from staff meetings, where operational matters are discussed, and the emphasis should be on the regularity of the opportunity to be reflective

-- sourcing matters for reflective discussion from observations, family feedback, informal or formal catch-up meetings with team members, and children’ interactions with educators
+- sourcing matters for reflective discussion from observations, family feedback, informal or formal catch-up meetings with team members, and children’s interactions with educators

 - ensuring that meetings extend to the agreed time and conclude with a plan of action, with staff members being assigned tasks requiring follow-ups by specific due dates